Knowledge graphSettings

 Step 4

-Use DNS GSLB/Anycast for inter-region routing and regional LB/mesh for fine-grained control inside a region.
+Use DNS GSLB or Anycast for inter-region routing and regional LB or mesh for fine-grained control inside a region.

-What this is about: choosing where routing decisions are made: at transport layer (L4) or at application layer (L7).
+What this is about: choosing where routing decisions are made: at the transport layer (L4) or at the application layer (L7).

 Why this comes first: this is the base decision for the rest of the chapter.
 It determines available routing rules, processing cost, observability, and resilience controls.

-Best-fit scenarios: L4 usually fits stateful TCP services (DB/cache/broker), while L7 fits HTTP/gRPC APIs with canary releases, header/path routing, and richer policy control.
+Best-fit scenarios: L4 usually fits stateful TCP services such as DB/cache/broker workloads, while L7 fits HTTP/gRPC APIs with canaries, path routing, and richer routing policy.

 CriteriaL4L7

-OSI layerL4 (TCP/UDP): routing by IP/port without HTTP awareness.L7 (HTTP/gRPC): routing by path/host/header/cookie.
+OSI layerL4 (TCP/UDP): routing by IP and port without looking into HTTP semantics.L7 (HTTP/gRPC): routing by path, host, headers, and cookies.

-Performance profileLower CPU/latency overhead, strong for high-throughput TCP.More per-request logic cost, but finer traffic control.
+Performance profileLower CPU and latency overhead, strong for high-throughput TCP traffic.More per-request logic, but much finer control over how traffic is handled.

-Typical use casesDatabases, Redis, MQTT, binary protocols, ultra-low-latency TCP path.API gateways, web apps, gRPC mesh, product-level traffic policies.
+Typical use casesDatabases, Redis, MQTT, binary protocols, and TCP paths where minimal latency matters most.API gateways, web apps, gRPC services, and product-level routing policies.

 L4 example (HAProxy, TCP)

-Best for PostgreSQL/Redis and other stateful TCP services without HTTP-aware routing.
+Best for PostgreSQL, Redis, and other stateful TCP services where HTTP-aware routing is irrelevant.

 frontend ft_postgres